MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-Core-on-Linux.md

 - Ubuntu 20.04

 > [!NOTE]
-> PowerShell can only support the distributions that are by .NET.
+> PowerShell can only support the distributions that are supported by .NET.
 See the
 > [.NET Core release notes][distros] for a list of supported distributions.
 If there is a
 > distrbution supported by .NET that is not listed here, you can request that support for the
 > distribution be added.
 Please file a request using the [Distribution Support Request][] template.